mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Stem cell harvesting is the process of separating whole blood into its major components (red blood cells, white blood cells, platelets, plasma and stem cells) then then removing just the stem cells.

 #### Mobilization
-Normally your stem cells live in your bone marrow (though a few circulate in your bloodstream) where they are difficult to access and collect for transplantation.
+Normally your stem cells live in your bone marrow (although a few circulate in your bloodstream) where they are difficult to access and collect for transplantation.

-Because of this, you'll be given injections of a drug called granulocyte colony stimulating factor (GCSF).
+To increase the amount of stem cells in your bloodstream you'll be given injections of a drug called granulocyte colony stimulating factor (GCSF).
 GCSF stimulates your body to make more stem cells than usual and encourages them to move into your bloodstream where they can be collected much more easily.
 This process is called *mobilization*.
-GCSF drugs include filgrastim (Neupogen&reg;), pegfilgrastim (Neulasta&reg;) and plerixafor (Mozobil&reg;).
+GCSF drugs include filgrastim (Neupogen<span class="superscript">&reg;</span>), pegfilgrastim (Neulasta<span class="superscript">&reg;</span>) and plerixafor (Mozobil<span class="superscript">&reg;</span>).

 In most cases GCSF injections are self-administered, that is you will inject yourself with the drug while at home.
 You will be given the GCSF in pre-filled syringes, which you'll keep in your refrigerator.
 Your BMT Nurse Coordinator will create a personal <em>Mobilization Calendar</em> for you which will tell you when to give yourself the injections.
 The number of injections needed will depend on a number of factors, including your weight.

-A full guide to giving yourself GCSF injections is covered in the document "Directions for Giving an Injection Below the Skin with Neupogen (Filgrastim) or Neulasta (pegfilgrastim) in a Pre-Filled Syringe" which is in the appendices.
+A full guide to giving yourself GCSF injections is covered in the document "Directions for Giving an Injection Below the Skin with Neupogen (Filgrastim) or Neulasta (pegfilgrastim) in a Pre-Filled Syringe" which is included at the back of this guide.
 Your BMT Nurse Coordinator will talk you through this information as well.

 Some patients will not give themselves injections of Neupogen or Neulasta (both types of GCSF), and will instead be given a different type of GCSF called Mozobil.
 If Mozobil is recommended for you then the injections will be given by a nurse in the BMT clinic.